panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 ---
 title: "3 Ways to Merge Arrays in JavaScript"
-description: "How to merge arrays in JavaScript using spread operator, array.concat() and array.push()."
+description: "How to merge arrays in JavaScript using spread operator, array.concat(), and array.push()."
 published: "2021-04-06T06:30Z"
 modified: "2023-01-28"
 thumbnail: "./images/cover.png"